kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a1-pass-nca-90-days.md

 ---
-title: How to Pass the NCA Exam in 90 Days: A Step-by-Step System
+title: "How to Pass the NCA Exam in 90 Days: A Step-by-Step System"
 slug: /pass-nca-exam-90-days
-meta_description: The 90-day system for passing NCA exams.
+meta_description: "The 90-day system for passing NCA exams.
 Includes daily schedule, subject sequencing, and readiness checkpoints.
-Built by someone who did it.
+Built by someone who did it."
 cluster: strategy
-cta_primary: Calculate My Readiness Score →
+cta_primary: "Calculate My Readiness Score →"
-cta_secondary: Download Free Chapter
+cta_secondary: "Download Free Chapter"
 ---

 The first time I opened the NCA syllabus for Administrative Law, I stared at it for ten minutes and thought: *how is this actually possible?*